Academic Advising and Resources

 In your first year, your advisor is one of your First-Year Program (FYP) professors; you may also request a second advisor in your primary area of academic interest.
 You may continue with your FYP advisor for your sophomore year, or select a new one any time after your first semester.
 When you declare a major, normally during the second semester of your sophomore year, you then choose an advisor who is affiliated with your major.

 Our goal in academic advising is that you have a comfortable working relationship with your advisor and that you have access to the support you need to be a successful student at St. Lawrence.
 As your interests and needs change over your time here, you may change advisors at any time after your first semester.
 The office of academic advising offers many resources to guide and assist you.

 Academic Resources Available to You

 Many of you will find that the college academic environment is quite different from secondary school, a transition that may require adjustments in how you approach your studies.
 Expectations are higher, but there is less structure and supervision.
 You may need to develop new or better skills in time management or test taking, for example.
 St. Lawrence offers a robust menu of academic support programs that both respond to student needs and track those who experience academic difficulties.
 They are:

-Because each person's situation is unique, the Office of Academic Services for Students with Special Needs asks that any student with a disability contact us during the summer.
+Because each person's situation is unique, the Office of Disability and Accessibility Services asks that any student with a disability contact us during the summer.
 The Director or Assistant Director will have a conversation with you about your needs and the appropriate documentation required.
 Don't delay meeting with us out of concern for not having the appropriate paperwork as documentation requirements vary by situation.
 Based on the individual assessment of your needs, the Director or Assistant Director will determine the reasonable, academic accommodations are available to you.
 Please see the website for more detailed information.